 Sickness procedures / pay

 And other company policies such as use of phones, confidentiality etc

 Ideally this should be signed on their first day and the Apprentice should receive a copy of this.
-They are entitled to receive their contract within the first 2 months of starting the employment.
+They are entitled to receive their contract on or before the first day of starting the employment.
 This is legally binding.